St Catherine’s Hospice placements offer a range of opportunities to enhance learning about death, dying, palliative care, and bereavement.

 - Robust policies and procedures including Lone Working Policies

-If you wish to ask more about our counselling placements please contact our Patient and Family Support Team on 01293 447343.
+If you wish to ask more about our counselling placements please contact our Wellbeing Team on 01293 447343.